Roninkoi/LD44/README.txt

 Featured: crazy physics and nightmarish landscapes.

-Claims souls that are RED.
+Claim souls that are RED.
 Claiming innocent souls causes a monetary penalty (-3).
 You have to meet your soul quota in your shift, which can range from 12 hours to 24 hours.
 At the end of each day you will receive money based on the number of souls claimed and your salary.
 If your money can't cover your bills or you don't meet your quota, the game ends.

-There is a day/night cycle that can make recoqnizing colors difficult.
+There is a day/night cycle that can make recognizing colors difficult.
 DAY = YELLOW, DAWN/DUSK = ORANGE, NIGHT = BLUE.
 The levels are randomly generated.